-"address book" that stores a user's frequent correspondents.
+Receiving and sending agents SHOULD also provide a mechanism to allow a user to "store and protect" certificates for correspondents in such a way as to guarantee their later retrieval.
+In many environments, it may be desirable to link the certificate retrieval/storage mechanisms together in some sort of certificate database.
+In its simplest form, a certificate database would be local to a particular user and would function in a way similar to an "address book" that stores a user's frequent correspondents.
 In this way, the certificate retrieval mechanism would be limited to the certificates that a user has stored (presumably from incoming messages).
-A comprehensive certificate retrieval/storage solution may combine two or more mechanisms to allow the greatest flexibility and utility to the user.
-For instance, a secure Internet mail agent may resort to checking a centralized certificate retrieval mechanism for a certificate if it cannot be found in a user's local certificate storage/retrieval database.
+A comprehensive certificate retrieval/storage solution might combine two or more mechanisms to allow the greatest flexibility and utility to the user.
+For instance, a secure Internet mail agent might resort to checking a centralized certificate retrieval mechanism for a certificate if it cannot be found in a user's local certificate storage/retrieval database.

 Receiving and sending agents SHOULD provide a mechanism for the import and export of certificates, using a CMS certs-only message.
 This allows for import and export of full certificate chains as opposed to just a single certificate.
-This is described in [SMIME-MSG].
+This is described in [RFC8551].

-Agents MUST handle multiple valid certification authority (CA) certificates containing the same subject name and the same public keys but with overlapping validity intervals.
+Agents MUST handle multiple valid CA certificates containing the same subject name and the same public keys but with overlapping validity intervals.